 The nursing courses and their requisites must follow the curriculum sequence.
 If a student withdraws from a co-requisite course, the student may not progress in the nursing program until the pre and co requisites are met.
+Performance in any General Education/Liberal Arts and Science courses that are a part of the pre/co requisites for the nursing curriculum must be maintained at a minimum a cumulative GPA of 2.75 or higher to maintain program eligibility.
 In addition to the general college requirements listed in the SUNY Ulster Catalog, nursing students must pass each nursing course to progress in the nursing program.
-Students are not guaranteed a seat in nursing courses if there is a disruption in their sequential completion of the program.
+If there is an interruption in the sequential completion of the program, students are not guaranteed a seat in nursing courses.
+(Refer to Section: Readmission to Nursing Courses.)